tohch4/cms-htmd/collections/_rubric/oo-high-1.md

 ### Theme-Based Mapping

-The first half of Janna Bastow's slide deck on Agile Product Roadmaps ({% link capreu %}) is a really good read.
+The first half of Janna Bastow's slide deck on Agile Product Roadmaps ({% include link id="capreu" %}) is a really good read.

 You can either read through the deck, or if you like, you can watch Janna present it.